akshikamudgal/Student_Management_System/README.md

-This file include the codes of small projects i have done.
+This file includes the codes of small projects i have done.